Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: Conclusions

 \section{Conclusions}

-In this paper, we studied the information-theoretic secrecy for a GV wiretap channel with a secrecy-sensitive user and a non-sensitive one.
-We provided an achievable rate region and showed that SIT-CJ could be achieved.
-Based on the information-theoretic results, we maximized the secrecy rate and showed that optimal power control was available for the SIMO case.
-As for the MIMO case, we developed SD-based precoder design methods with quite a low complexity.
-Our results showed that in contrast to the existing approaches, both secrecy and spectral efficiency of the system could be dramatically improved by the proposed SIT-CJ scheme.
-In the future, we will address SIT-CJ for the more general GV MAC-WT channel with any number of users.
+This paper studied the information-theoretic secrecy for a Gaussian MIMO wiretap channel with a cooperative jammer.
+In addition to the GN jamming scheme, the jammer can also operate in the EJ mode so that its signal only interferes with Bob.
+We provided an inner bound on the secrecy rate under the strong secrecy metric and aimed to maximize this bound.
+We first showed that optimal power control was available for the SIMO case.
+As for the MIMO case, we developed SD-based methods with quite a low complexity to solve the problems.
+Our results showed that the secrecy performance of the system can be greatly enhanced by introducing a cooperative jammer and allowing it to switch between the GN and EJ schemes.

 \appendices